dmitriysypachev6-coder/tui-file-manager/README.md

 This version added the ability to create and delete files and folders.
 In the future, I plan to add the ability to open .txt files in the nano text editor or any other terminal-based text editor.

+# bug-putch_beta_v0.2
+This patch adds scrolling for viewing large folders.
+Several minor bugs have been fixed.